The Girl with a Clock for a Heart ~ Peter Swanson ~ Review

 girl with clock for heart early cover

 Dreadful cover.
-She’s underwater for about 1 minute in the book…and the wavy font….this should have stopped at first sketch.
+She’s underwater for about 1 minute in the book.
+And the wavy font….this should have been stopped at first sketch.

 Freshmen George and Liana meet at a Boston college and fall in love.
-2nd semester is a little different: he comes back to hear she’s committed suicide.
+But secondĀ semester is a little different: he comes back to hear she’s committed suicide.
 Or did she?
 He drives down to Florida to check it out, and then we find out she’s not your average frosh.

-20 years later, even though he hasn’t seen her since then, he feels pretty sure she’s alive and hiding somewhere…and maybe she’ll come back to him!
+Present day, 20 years later; even though he hasn’t seen her since freshman college, he feels pretty sure she’s alive and hiding somewhere…and maybe she’ll come back to him!
 Oh, George.
 And then he actually spots her, the real girl, in his favorite bar.

 We bounce from the past to the present many times – both of which are pretty shady, as far as she is concerned.
 (Actually, I stopped liking her in Florida, when we discovered she’s a Big Fat Liar.)

 Now, she asks him to help her do something legal, but still risky: return money to an old flame, a sugardaddy.
-Of course he does: this beats his day job as manager of a literary magazine.
-(FYI: back east, this is accorded respect, if not money.)
+Of course he agrees: this beats his day job as manager of a literary magazine.
+(FYI: back east, this position is accorded respect, if not money.)

 Also: the ending of the novel is suggested, but not at all definitive.
-What?
+What!?
 The author writes that the book was originally a long short story, and then a novella.
 Well, editors for short stories accept any old ending, I find.
 But we readers of books deserve better!
-What happened?
+What happened to the editing here?

 Other critiques of The Girl with a Clock for a Heart

-Kirkus ~~Seemingly pre-measured for the movies, sometimes to its detriment but often to good effect…[Ha, ha, exactly the opposite of what I just wrote!
+KirkusĀ ~~Seemingly pre-measured for the movies, sometimes to its detriment but often to good effect…[ Donna says: Ha, ha, exactly the opposite of what I just wrote!
 Also:…who writes these two-faced book reviews???]

 Publisher’s Weekly ~~ Swanson gives readers an. adrenaline rush through all the hairpin turns, but is less successful in making his central femme fatale either convincing or interesting.